 12.5 Homogeneous and Heterogenous equilibria

-12.5.1 Homogeneous reactions and Heterogeneous reactions: In a homogeneous reaction all the reactants are in the same phase.
-For example is a homogeneous gas phase reaction.
+12.5.1 Homogeneous reactions and Heterogeneous reactions : In a homogeneous equilibrium state all the reactants are in the same phase.
+An example of homogeneous gas phase equilibrium is dissociation of HI.

 2HI (g)

 $$\longrightarrow$$

 H2 (g) + I2 (g)